Spectral Image Tokenizer: Experiments

 \subsection{Multiscale reconstruction}

-In this experiment, we train our tokenizer on ImageNet~\cite{deng2009imagenet} and evaluate its reconstruction performance.
-We follow the ViT-VQGAN~\cite{yu2022vectorquantized} ``Base'' architecture (12 layers and 768/3072 channels) and training protocol.
+We train our tokenizer on ImageNet~\cite{deng2009imagenet} and evaluate its reconstruction performance.
+We follow the ViT-VQGAN~\cite{yu2022vectorquantized} ``Small'' architecture and training protocol.

-The model denoted ``SIT'' is the Spectral Image Tokenizer with 5 scales from $16\times16$ to $128\times 128$ resolutions, where each scale is represented by 256 tokens.
+The model ``SIT-5'' is the Spectral Image Tokenizer with 5 scales from $16\times16$ to $128\times 128$ resolutions, where each scale is represented by 256 tokens.
 The variation ``SIT-SC'' uses scale-causal attention on both the encoder and decoder, which enables handling inputs and outputs of different resolutions, even though it is only trained at $256\times 256$.
-For example, when the input image is $64\times64$, only the first two scales are used, resulting in shorter sequence lengths which reduces memory utilization and processing time.
-Both models employ the variant described in \cref{sec:tokenizer} that use different transformer parameters per scale.
+For example, when the input image is $64\times64$, only the first three scales are used, resulting in shorter sequence lengths which reduces memory utilization and processing time.
+Both models employ the ADTransformer described in \cref{sec:tokenizer}.

 The ViT-VQGAN baseline only works for $256\times256$ inputs, so to evaluate against it fairly, we upsampled the low-resolution inputs to that resolution.
 This brings the input patches away from the training distribution, which might explain the drop in reconstruction quality.